mazwat/mazwat.github.io/making-circuits-lm.md

 In this lecture we will look at how to use TinkerCAD to make simple Electrical Circuits and the basics of your first program in Arduino.

+## Using TinkerCAD

 We have established some basics of electricity and circuits, so now we're going to put it into practice.
 Initially we're going to use a piece of software called Tinkercad.
-So if we just

-fbff

-search for that.

--baaeae

-Tinkercad is a way to simulate circuits, electrical circuits,
+Tinkercad is a way to simulate electrical circuits, but also to simulate its use with Arduino and other microcontrollers.

-ddec

-but also to simulate its use
-with Arduino and other

-ac

-microcontrollers.
-So I'm just
-going to sign in.